Nonparametric Estimation of a distribution function from doubly truncated data under dependence: Real data illustrations

-More specifically, our goal is to correct the Efron-Petrosian estimator of $F$ for the possible dependence between AIDS incubation time and the date of HIV infection (left truncation variable).
-In order to assess this dependence, in Table \ref{Table5} we report the value of $\widehat \theta$ (as well as the corresponding Kendall's Tau $\tau_\theta$) obtained from the two proposed algorithms (full and simple), for the three copula families (FGM, Clayton and Frank).
+We performed the quasi-independence test of Martin and Betensky \cite{Betensky05}, between the incubation time and the date of HIV infection and we found no evidence to reject quasi-independence assumption ($p =0.15$).
+However, we proceed with the application of the copula-based extension of the Efron-Petrosian estimator to see if the semiparametric copula model brings evidences on dependence.
+Specifically, our goal is to correct the Efron-Petrosian estimator of $F$ for the possible dependence between AIDS incubation time and the date of HIV infection (left truncation variable).
+In order to assess this dependence, in Table \ref{Table5} we report the value of $\widehat \theta$ (as well as the corresponding Kendall's Tau $\tau_\theta$) obtained from the two proposed algorithms (full and simple), for two copula families (FGM and Frank).
 The number of iterations needed for each convergence for each algorithm and copula function are included.
 Bootstrap standard errors and 95\% confidence intervals based on the bootstrap and the normal approximation are reported too.
-From this Table \ref{Table5} it is seen that (a) the three copulas indicate a positive association between $U^*$ and $X^*$, as it was anticipated in \ref{Section1}, and (b) the full algorithm is more computationally demanding.
-An exception to conclusion (b) is found for the Clayton copula, for which the full algorithm fails to provide a likely value for $\theta$.
-A possible explanation for this is that the full algorithm is unable to get away from the initial values of $(\theta,F,K)$ (the ones corresponding to the independent setting) when using this particular Copula.
-The second and third order derivatives of the Clayton copula are unbounded when $u_1$, $u_2$ go to zero, so, for small values of $F$ and $K$, we get that the value of the different weights $W$ containing these second order derivatives gets very big and will dominate the likelihood function and also the optimum.
-The small number of iterations needed to achieve the optimal value for the Clayton copula is much smaller than for the other copula functions.
-This indicates that possibly a local optimum has been reached instead of the global optimum.
-For the FGM copula and Frank copula we do not have this problem.
-For the FGM copula, we also, however, note that the optimal value of theta is reached at the upper limit of the parameter space of possible theta values for this copula.
+From this Table \ref{Table5} it is seen that (a) the two copulas indicate a positive association between $U^*$ and $X^*$, as it was anticipated in Section \ref{sec:Section1}, and (b) the full algorithm is more computationally demanding.
+For the FGM copula, we note that the optimal value of $\theta$ is reached at the upper limit of the parameter space of possible $\theta$ values for this copula.
 This means that the association is in-fact larger than what can be obtained by this copula function.
 Hence this copula function is not properly suited to look at the association between the incubation time and the truncation time.\\